GENERAL

 Step 5

-Receive offer letter and confirm admission
+Receive the offer letter and confirm admission

-SOP, LOR, and Resume
+Masters in Nursing in Canada: SOP, LOR, and Resume

 A well-written SOP, strong LORs, and a professional resume are key parts of the application for Masters in Nursing in Canada.
 These documents highlight academic achievements and career goals.